 Are you saving enough for retirement?
 If you are like most U.S. residents, probably not.

 Confidence in a comfortable retirement is strongly correlated, however, based on whether survey respondents had a retirement plan in place.
 76 percent workers with a defined contribution retirement plan in place were confident that they would have enough money for a comfortable retirement.
 Meanwhile, around a third of all workers without a retirement plan were not at all confident about their financial security in retirement.

 The good news is that you can avoid falling into this 'confidence trap' by preparing yourself for retirement now.
 The key is to assess your retirement needs early by determining what lifestyle you want to live and how much money you need each year to afford it.
 Then start saving money as early as possible and learn the basics of the various retirement-savings vehicles available to you.

 Assessing your retirement needs

 This is the biggest mistake that workers make as their retirement years draw closer.
 If you do not know how much money you will need to live the lifestyle you want in your retirement years, you are far less likely to save enough money each month to reach these goals.

 The amount of money you need to save each month will vary depending on your goals.
-Your savings needs will differ depending upon whether you want to travel the globe after retirement or if you'd prefer spending your post-work days visiting your grandchildren who live less than an hour's drive away.
+Your savings needs will differ depending on whether you want to travel the globe after retirement or if you would prefer spending your post-work days visiting your grandchildren who live less than an hour's drive away.

 Know, too, that your health will play a significant factor in how much you will need to live comfortably after retirement.
 If you or your spouse require a significant amount of medical care, your savings, no matter how much insurance coverage you have, will be more likely to dwindle at a faster rate.